caojiachen1/file_renamer_tool/README.md

 ## Auto-tuned Defaults (Fastest by default)

-When you don’t specify tuning flags, the tool picks aggressive, high-throughput defaults based on your hardware:
+When you don’t specify tuning flags, the tool picks aggressive, high-throughput defaults based on your hardware, and runs in ultra-fast mode by default (thread pool + CPU affinity):

 - I/O buffer (`--buffer-kb`): 2–4 MB depending on system RAM (≥8GB → 4MB)
 - mmap feed chunk (`--mmap-chunk-mb`): 8–16 MB depending on system RAM (≥8GB → 16MB)